JCalderan/xebicon2019-spinnaker-handson/part2/exercise1/README.md

       containers:
       - name: xebicon-frontend
         image: jcalderan/xebicon-frontend:v1
+        # pod will expose port 80
+        # the containerised application is expected to be listening on this port
         ports:
         - containerPort: 80
 ```

-We defined a [Kubernetes ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset) in order to manage our pods.
-All operations on pods (scaling up/down, updating, etc...) will be handled by this manifest.
+We defined a [Kubernetes ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset) in order to manage our pods, thus all operations on pods (scaling up/down, updating, etc...) will be handled by this manifest.

 You should now have a pipeline resembling this.
 ![Your pipeline overview](./pipeineOverview.png)

-Save your changes and go back to the Pipeline tab: you should see your pipeline named "Development".
+Save your changes and go back to the Pipeline tab: you should see your pipeline named "frontend-dev".
 Click the button "**Start manual execution**".
 After a few seconds, your pipeline execution complete !
 ![Your pipeline execution complete](./pipelineCompleted1.png)

 Take a moment to click on each steps and play with the pipeline results output.

-Go to the "**Infrastructure**" tab : a new Cluster Group has been created, as well as a new Load Balancer.
+Go to the "**Infrastructure**" tab : a new Cluster Group has been created, as well as a new "Load Balancer" (in Spinnaker terms, not Kubernetes).
+You should be able to access the application at ```http://yourdomain/xebicon-frontend```.

-Our pipeline ensure new pods won't be deployed if an error occurs when deploying the corresponding Service.
+Our pipeline ensure new pods won't be deployed if an error occurs during the Ingress/Service stage.
 > Using Spinnaker Pipeline, we are able to coordinate deployment stages which depends on each others completion status.

+In a production environment, you might want to have your Service/Ingress deployment decoupled from application's Pods deployment, as the laters are more ephemerial than the firsts.

 <details>
     <summary>Solution</summary>